ziotom78/raytracing_course/tomasi-ray-tracing-08a.md

 <center>![](./media/boolean-operations-2d.svg)</center>

 -   It works like a union, but the internal points B and C are not considered.
--   It is only useful for semi-transparent materials.
+-   It is only useful for semi-transparent materials: reflection and refraction are computed only on A and D.

 # Hierarchies